-9 Sung by all.
+§ Sung by all, standing.

-H ARK! the herald angels sing: 'Glory to the new-born King!
-Peace on earth and mercy mild, God and sinners reconciled!'
-Joyful, all ye nations rise!
-Join the triumph of the skies!
-With the angelic host proclaim: 'Christ is born in Bethlehem!'

-Hark! the herald angels sing: 'Glory to the new-born King!'

-Christ, by highest heaven adored, Christ, the everlasting Lord: Late in time behold him come, Offspring of a Virgin's womb.
-Veiled in flesh the Godhead see!
-Hail the incarnate Deity, Pleased as man with man to dwell: Jesus, our Emmanuel!
+H ARK! the herald-angels sing Glory to the new-born King; Peace on earth and mercy mild, God and sinners reconciled: Joyful all ye nations rise, Join the triumph of the skies, With the angelic host proclaim, Christ is born in Bethlehem.
+Hark! the herald-angels sing Glory to the new-born King.
+Christ, by highest heaven adored, Christ, the everlasting Lord, Late in time behold him come Offspring of a Virgin's womb: Veiled in flesh the Godhead see, Hail the incarnate Deity!
+Pleased as man with man to dwell, Jesus, our Emmanuel.
+Hark! the herald-angels sing Glory to the new-born King.

 Hail the heaven-born Prince of Peace!

 Hail the Sun of Righteousness!

-Light and life to all he brings, Risen with healing in his wings.
-Mild he lays his glory by, Born that man no more may die, Born to raise the sons of earth, Born to give them second birth.
+Light and life to all he brings,

+Risen with healing in his wings;

+Mild he lays his glory by,

+Born that man no more may die,

+Born to raise the sons of earth,

+Born to give them second birth.

+Hark! the herald-angels sing

+Glory to the new-born King.